 Applications for the Bridge Year are now open.

 Students requiring a visa are strongly advised to apply early.
 For more information, please contact firstname.lastname@example.org.

 Total tuition for the Italian language block is €5,000.
 Tuition includes all teaching activities (800 hours), tutorials and access to University facilities and services.
 Extra curricular activities, transport, accommodation and living expenses must be covered by the student.

 Tuition costs are to be paid in two installments:

 Tuition for each study track is €1,500.
 Tuition includes all teaching (four 30-hr courses, 120 hours in total).
 Study tracks will be activated based on a minimum number of participants once students arrive in Venice (and can therefore be paid at a later date).

-There are three scholarships for the Ca' Foscari Bridge Year, based on merit and motivation, of €2.500 per student, to be applied to the second instalment of tuition.
-Students wishing to apply for a scholarship are required to read the scholarship call (available soon), and will need to send the following additional documents with their application:
+There are four scholarships for the Ca' Foscari Bridge Year, based on merit and motivation, consisting of a reduction of €2.500 per student, to be applied to the second instalment of tuition.
+Students wishing to apply for a scholarship are required to read the scholarship call below and fill out the application form to be sent at the following email address: email@example.com

 Students who successfully compete the Ca' Foscari Bridge Year and then enrol in a degree programme at Ca' Foscari will receive a fee waiver on the first payment for tuition fees, and for all future payments provided they complete 42 ECTS per year.